 Our Mission is to Help You Sleep Better

-We have one goal: To determine what may be causing your sleeping disorder and to make sure that you get directed to the proper treatment specialist.
+We have one goal: To assist in determining what may be causing your individual sleeping disorder and to make sure that you get directed to the proper treatment specialist.
 For appropriate diagnosis and treatment many sleep disorders may require the coordination of several medical specialties including: primary care physicians, pulmonologists, neurologists, head and neck surgeons, sleep psychiatrists and psychologists, and qualified dentists to achieve the proper treatment.

-At Sleep Apnea San Diego, we offer a free consultation and discussion with Dr. Danney to better understand your unique sleeping situation and the option of complimentary airway path resistance testing.
-Using sound-wave technology, a simple and non-invasive procedure, Dr. Danney can evaluate how easily air passes through your nasal and oral passages and how any potential obstructions may influence your ability to sleep and influence its treatment.
-In addition, he can provide a complimentary overnight sleep test utilizing a pulse oximetry device to determine if there are interruptions of oxygen supply to your body during sleep.
+At Sleep Apnea San Diego, to pre-screened patients, we can offer a complimentary consultation and discussion with Dr. Danney to better understand your unique sleeping situation.
+We may also provide the option of airway path resistance testing.
+Using a clinical examination and sound-wave technology, a simple and non-invasive procedure, Dr. Danney can evaluate how easily air passes through your nasal and oral passages and how any potential obstructions may influence your ability to sleep and possibly influence treatment.
+He may also provide an overnight sleep test utilizing a pulse oximetry device to determine if there are interruptions of oxygen supply to your body during sleep.

-Call us to set up this complimentary diagnostic consultation, or use the contact form at the bottom of this page to inquire how our services may benefit you.
+Call us to see if you qualify for this complimentary diagnostic consultation, or use the contact form at the bottom of this page to inquire how our services may benefit you.

 6386 Alvarado Court, Suite 315